farzank69/Adidas-Sales-Dashboard/README.md

 - **Visual Clarity**: Focused on creating a clean and intuitive layout for better understanding.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE]() file for more details.

 ## Contact
 Feel free to reach out for any questions or collaboration opportunities: